vchukwuma/Victor-s_portfolio/README.md

 ## Overview

-The purpose of the sales dashboard is to present an overview of sales metrics and trends to analyze year-over-year sales performance and understand sales trends.
+The purpose of the sales dashboard is to present to stakeholders and sales managers an overview of sales metrics and trends to analyze year-over-year sales performance and understand sales trends.

-Key Requirements
+## Key Requirements:

-##  KPI Overview
+###  KPI Overview

 - [x] Display a summary of total sales, profits, and quantity for the current year and the previous year.

-## Sales Trends
+### Sales Trends

 - [x] Present the data for each KPI monthly for both the current year and the previous year.
 - [x] Identify months with the highest and lowest sales and make them easy to recognize.